hackinter/ZxCDDoS/README.md

  ## Logs</br>
  - NEW OVH-BEAM METHODS!
- - Hi all, there are fools scam tool github for 20usd
+ - Hi all, there are fools scam tools on GitHub for 20usd
 - Image scammer:
 https://i.ibb.co/R0NDXnc/photo-2022-05-23-03-57-37.jpg